402: The Giant Gila Monster

 Again with the finger.

-Probably a reference to a line in The Sunshine Boys, a play by Neil Simon that was made into a 1975 film starring Walter Matthau and George Burns as two feuding vaudevillians.
+A paraphrase of a line in The Sunshine Boys, a play by Neil Simon that was made into a 1975 film starring Walter Matthau and George Burns as two feuding vaudevillians.
 The actual line: “The finger!
 You’re starting again with the finger!”

 Oui.
 They play Jerry Lewis movies.